-Official: Trump senior adviser Jared Kushner travels to Iraq
+Trump's son-in-law slated to make a visit to Iraq Monday

 Kushner was also the latest Trump associate to be swept up into the ongoing probe into contacts with Russian officials.
 The White House confirmed last week that he had volunteered to be interviewed by the Senate intelligence committee.
 North Carolina Sen. Richard Burr, the committee's chairman, said that Kushner would likely be under oath and would submit to a “private interview” about arranging meetings with the Russian ambassador and other officials.

 Kushner is married to Trump's oldest daughter, Ivanka.
-He was expected to have a major role in meetings later this week between Trump and Chinese President Xi Jinping at Trump's winter retreat in Palm Beach, Fla.
+He was expected to have a major role in meetings later this week between Trump and Chinese President Xi Jinping at Trump's winter retreat in Palm Beach, Florida.

 The Iraq trip was first reported by The New York Times.